forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/linting.md

     }
     ```

-2. If it doesn't have the [`package.json`](https://github.com/forcedotcom/salesforcedx-templates/blob/master/src/templates/project/package.json) file, copy it and add it to your project directory.
+2. If your project doesn't have the [`package.json`](https://github.com/forcedotcom/salesforcedx-templates/blob/master/src/templates/project/package.json) file, copy it and add it to your project directory.

 3. Verify that your project has this [`.eslintignore`](https://github.com/forcedotcom/salesforcedx-templates/blob/master/src/templates/project/.eslintignore) file.
 This file specifies which files not to lint.
 If your project doesn't have it, add it to your project directory.